raheelaahmed/rock-paper-scossors/README.md

-## Bugs ans Fixes:
+## Bugs andFixes:

-I was having problem with responsiveness of my webdesign and i solved my problem using "html Media Quries".
+I was having problem with responsiveness of my web design and i solved my problem using "html Media Quries".
 I was having trouble setting the background image for the body.
 It wasn't working in my CSS file, but using the style attribute in HTML is working now.